Resources for an Empowered Cycle and Sex Life

 Don't throw caution to the wind, but if you are curious about reclaiming your body and maintaining safe sex without hormonal or invasive birth control, there are ways and there are options for you!

-Like many others, I have been misled and in the dark for most of my life, up until my early 20s when I first contemplated getting off birth control, influenced by my work in holistic nutrition.
+Like many others, I was in the dark for most of my life with a surface level understanding, up until my early 20s when I first contemplated getting off birth control, influenced by my work in holistic nutrition.
 Everything I have learned around the specifics of the menstrual cycle and its phases, hormone balance, and natural pregnancy prevention has been my own effort, creating a relationship with my body, and connecting with others and support systems on this path- finding classes, workshops, books, online resources, etc.

 It has been so impactful for me, and I feel people so hungry for this information, which is why I share my journey.
 In light of recent conversations, I wanted to share specifically on pregnancy prevention.